public-transport/european-transport-operators/readme.md

 [ADY](https://ady.az/) | 🇦🇿 | ❔ | ❔ | ❔ | ❌ | ❔ | ❔ | ❔ | ❔ | ❔
 [KTZ](http://www.railways.kz/) | 🇰🇿 | ❔ | ❔ | ❔ | ❌ | ❔ | ❔ | ❔ | ❔ | ❔

 \*Not an operator, still interesting though

+🔍: Results only for a specific search query

 Missing countries: 🇦🇱 🇦🇲 🇸🇲 🇬🇧 🇻🇦